 Without new fibres, from new trees, the paper cycle cannot be maintained.
 Recycled fibres degrade after several uses and the paper industry needs fresh fibre from responsibly managed forests to keep the renewable cycle going.

 Europe is the world leader when it comes to recycling paper.
-72% of our paper is now recycled.
-This means more recycled fibres are being used as a raw material by Europe’s paper producers.
-In 1992, paper for recycling made up 35% of raw material, compared to 51% virgin fibre.
-In 2014, 46% of raw material was recycled fibre and 39% was virgin fibre.
+72.3% of our paper is now recycled.1 This means more recycled fibres are being used as a raw material by Europe’s paper producers.
+In 1991, paper for recycling made up 40% of fibre used, compared to 60% virgin fibre.
+In 2017, paper for recycling made up 54% of fibre used, compared to 47% virgin fibre.2

 Recycled paper can be used in some grades more than others.
-For example, newsprint is usually made with 100% recycled fibre.
-High grade graphical papers, however, have a lower utilisation rate, around 12%,4 but when recycled, inject the cycle with virgin fibres.
+For example, newsprint and some types of packaging are often made with 100% recycled fibre.
+High grade graphic papers, however, have a lower utilisation rate, around 13% 2, but when recycled, inject the cycle with virgin fibres.

 The paper making process really is a sustainable cycle.
 Recycled fibres are used as effectively as possible, whilst new fibres are constantly brought in to replenish and maintain the process.